 Recognized as one of the most vibrant communities in the United States, Branson is an ideal place to raise a family, start a business or enjoy retirement.
 Citizens of all ages enjoy numerous recreational activities, employment opportunities, scenic beauty, and mild climates.

 Although small in population, Branson has the amenities of a large community.
-With a robust economy, well-funded schools, moderate cost of living, entertainment and gorgeous residential homes, you'll find Branson to be a unique and fun place to live.
+With a robust economy, well-funded schools, moderate cost of living, entertainment and gorgeous residential homes, you'll find Branson to be a great place to live.

 Cost of Living

 Branson's hospital and specialty clinics provide a full range of healthcare services for residents and visitors.
-Skaggs Community Health Center, a 111-bed hospital, was recently rated among the top ten in Missouri and one of the United States 100 Top Orthopedic Hospitals.
+Cox Community Health Center, a 111-bed hospital, was recently rated among the top ten in Missouri and one of the United States 100 Top Orthopedic Hospitals.